About Us

 2. Governance complexity

-You can’t micromanage a venture if you want it to grow, but you also can’t leave it to run on its own.
-The key is finding a balance — giving room for innovation while maintaining enough control.
-This balance will shift as the venture grows and scales.
+You can’t micromanage a venture if you want it to grow, but you also can’t leave it completely on its own.
+The key is finding a balance giving the new venture enough room to innovate and make quick decisions, while still maintaining appropriate oversight and alignment with corporate strategy.
+This balance shifts as the venture grows and scales.
+Establishing clear governance frameworks (e.g. decision rights, stage gates, and accountability structures) is critical to prevent either stifling the venture or exposing the company to unchecked risks.

 3. Internal competition concerns